-Further, the timing of events and experiences in the life course shapes outcomes (Principle 4) and a woman's sense of empowerment/disempowerment is closely tied to her shared network of relationships (Principle 5).
-For example, despite restricting reproductive choice, China's one-child policy, along with its economic reform, has provided more opportunities to urban and rural women since 1980s.
-For young mothers, low fertility means less time devoted to childcare and more time in paid labor and hence increasing economic independence, paving the way for their daughters' future progress.
-For their daughters who were born after the initiation of the one-child policy, not having to compete with brothers for parental investment in education and resources has meant that the gender gap in educational attainment has reduced, and this in turn has implications for later labor market experiences (Liu et al 2020, Yeung 2013).
-Additionally, ethnographic work by Fong (2002) showed that the empowerment of urban singleton girls (due to stricter enforcement of one-child policy in urban China) was indeed a negotiating process playing out at the individual and household level: they had more decision-making power than ever before to challenge Confucian patriarchal gender norms as they did not have to compete with brothers for parental support and investment and were the ones who can provide their parents with old age support.
+Further, the timing of events and experiences in the life course shapes outcomes (Principle 4), and a woman's sense of empowerment/disempowerment is closely tied to her shared network of relationships (Principle 5).
+For example, despite restricting reproductive choice, China's one-child policy, along with its economic reform, has provided more opportunities to urban and rural women since the 1980s.
+For young mothers, low fertility means less time devoted to childcare and more time in paid labor, and hence increasing economic independence, paving the way for their daughters' future progress.
+For their daughters who were born after the initiation of the one-child policy, not having to compete with brothers for parental investment in education and resources has led to a reduction in the gender gap in educational attainment, and this, in turn, has implications for later labor market experiences (Liu et al. 2020, Yeung 2013).
+Additionally, ethnographic work by Fong (2002) showed that the empowerment of urban singleton girls (due to stricter enforcement of the one-child policy in urban

+China) was indeed a negotiating process playing out at the individual and household levels: they had more decision-making power than ever before to challenge the Confucian patriarchal gender norms, as they did not have to compete with brothers for parental support and investment, and were the ones who could provide old-age support to their parents.

-In sum, establishing a theoretical linkage between the life course perspective and women's empowerment could help scholars to identify: 1) the intermediate mechanisms that translate resources into achievement in different life stages; 2) the interdependent pathways in different life domains such as work and family; 3) the moderating factors operating in both the dimensions of time (social and historical) and place (institutional, community, and societal level).
+In sum, establishing a theoretical linkage between the life course perspective and women's empowerment could help scholars to identify: 1) the intermediate mechanisms that translate resources into achievement in different life stages; 2) the interdependent pathways in different life domains such as work and family; and 3) the moderating factors operating in both the dimensions of time (social and historical) and place (the institutional, community, and societal levels).